Project Overview

 - Sustainable Communities: community development, quality of life, urban agriculture

 The incredible diversity of California’s agriculture creates an equally diverse need for educational and professional development.
-Current high-priority topics include:
+High-priority topics identified by the advisory committee and advertised during the RFP were:

 - Climate change